Login and Registration REST API using Spring Boot, Spring Security, Hibernate and MySQL Database

 create database myblog

 Since we’re using MySQL as our database, we need to configure the database URLusername, and password so that Spring can establish a connection with the database on startup.
-Open src/main/resources/application.properties file and add the following properties to it:
+Open the src/main/resources/application.properties file and add the following properties to it:

 spring.datasource.url = jdbc:mysql://localhost:3306/myblog?useSSL=false&serverTimezone=UTC